In this free watercolor painting lesson, you will learn how to draw and paint an apple in watercolor.

 Now that I have built up the color values, the apple has more life.
 In the last step, I add a touch of the complementary color (a red-orange) to the lighter side of the apple.
 (Definition: Complementary Colors are two colors that are positioned opposite each other on the color wheel.)
 The complementary color to use here is yellow mixed with red.
 Then you can add just a bit of red for the top.

 Painting the reflected light and adding the darkest points

 Clean your brush before you apply clean water to wash away some of the paint color at the bottom of the apple to show light reflected from the surface under and around the apple.
 Be sure to brush softly, take your time, and not damage the watercolor paper surface.

 Then use the tip of the brush to paint into the apple stem and its shadow area.

 Are you satisfied with the value and color balance of the painting?
 Now is the time to add the final touch - texture.
-If your apple is has speckles, make little dots of brown where the speckles appear.
-Sign your name to your beautiful apple painting!
+If your apple has speckles, make little dots of brown where the speckles appear.
+Sign your name on your beautiful watercolor apple painting!